Coin ValuesHobbies & Crafts

 There are always critics though.
 Some even called the new coins “trolley car cents,” likening the Lincoln Memorial design to the appearance of a trolley car.

-Finding a 1959 Lincoln Memorial penny today isn’t too hard with enough searching, but they’re getting more challenging to locate as newer pennies continually displace older ones in circulation.
+Finding a 1959 Lincoln Memorial penny today isn’t too hard with enough searching, but they’re becoming more challenging to locate as newer pennies continually displace older ones in circulation.

 But does that mean all 1959 pennies are worth “only” 2 cents?